charlottitje/rRNA-depleation-project/README.md

 ## Running

-With the conda environment containing barrnap and bowtie active, the Snakemake pipeline can be run
+**_With (the conda environment containing) barrnap and bowtie active, and the input sequences in the geneome directory._** the Snakemake pipeline can be run
-For this a name for the set needs to be given in the place of “example_set”, this name can not include a spaces.
+For this a name for the set needs to be given in the place of “example_set”, this name can **not** include spaces.

 It is good practice to test the installation with a snakemake dry run using the following command:
 ```